Skip to article frontmatterSkip to article content

 Evaluates IfOperation conditions (including expression-derived conditions via CompOp/CondOp/NotOp) and replaces resolved ones with selected-branch operations.
 Phi outputs are substituted with selected-branch values throughout the block.

-This prevents SeparatePass from seeing classical-only compile-time IfOperations that would otherwise split quantum segments.
+This prevents SegmentationPass from seeing classical-only compile-time IfOperations that would otherwise split quantum segments.

-Pass 3: Lower and split into quantum and classical segments.
+Pass 3: Lower and split into a program plan.

 Validates C→Q→C pattern with single quantum segment.